CHAPTER FIVE: Yes, We Have No Smoked Turkey

 Nate turned, saw me watching him watch May, and smiled.

 “Cute, yes; sister, no. She’s my cousin, staying with Grandma and me for the holidays.”
 Now it was my turn to smile.

 “You live with your Grandma?
 That’s nice for her, I’ll bet; having you around to help her out.”

 It was like he totally got the situation without even knowing it.
 He wasn’t assuming that I lived with her because I needed help, but because I was the one helping.
 I think I’m in love.

-“See you later,” Nate replies.
-“Drive safe; I’ll make sure to send a guardian angel your way.”
+“Drive safe!”
+Nate called out.
+“I’ll make sure to send a guardian angel your way.”